Amr ibn Ma'adi Yakrib: Muslim conquest of Persia

-When the battle of Yarmuk was over, Sa'd b.
-Abi Waqqas asked the Khalifah Umar ibn al-Khattab to send him reinforcements for the battle of Qadisiyah.
+When the Battle of Yarmuk was over, Sa'd b.
+Abi Waqqas asked the caliph Umar ibn al-Khattab to send him reinforcements for the Battle of al-Qadisiyyah.
 Ibn Asakir recorded that according to Abu Ubayda ibn al-Jarrah, commander of Rashidun army in Levant, Amr was among nineteen veterans that participated in Yarmuk that were sent into Qadisiyyah.
 Umar took precautions after disaster befell the Rashidun army in the Battle of the Bridge, and he immediately instructed several commander to send their detachments to go to Qadisiyyah, where the Madhhij contingent sending 1,200 of their fighters led three leaders, which are Amr, Abu Suhra bin Dhu'ayb, and Yazid ibn al-Harith as-Sada'i.
 Amr was sent along with Tulayha and al-Qa'qa as commander to Qadisiyyah.
 Umar instructed Sa'd to consult Amr and Tulayha regarding military matters, as Umar highly regarded the wisdom of both of them, while in addition, Umar also addressed to Sa'd in his letter:

 "I have sent you 2000 men: Amr bin Ma'adi Yakrib and Tulayhah al-Asadi.
 Each one of them counts as a thousand (soldiers strength)."